-This article is intended for those who may experience this issue and wish to manage it more effectively.
-I list suggestions below under the following categories:
+For those who may experience this issue and wish to manage it more effectively, I list a number of suggestions below under the following categories:

 - Physical Approaches